Grey-cowled wood rail

-The grey-cowled wood rail or grey-necked wood rail (Aramides cajaneus) is a species of bird in the family Rallidae, the rails.
+The grey-cowled wood rail or grey-necked wood rail (Aramides cajaneus; also gray-) is a species of bird in the family Rallidae, the rails.
 It lives primarily in the forests, mangroves, and swamps of Central and South America.
 Of the two subspecies, A. c. avicenniae is found in southeastern Brazil, while the nominate is found throughout the portion of the range not occupied by the other subspecies.
 The species as a whole is usually found at elevations from sea level to 2000 m, although some have been found above that.
-This bird's large extent of occurrence along with its population is why it is considered to be least-concern by the International Union for Conservation of Nature (IUCN).
+This bird's large range, along with its significant population, is why it is considered to be least-concern by the International Union for Conservation of Nature (IUCN).
 In some places, it is occasionally hunted and kept for food.